Religion in Brazil: Hinduism

+According to the 2000 census, there were about 2,905 Hindus in Brazil.
+According to the 2011 census, there were about 9,500 Hindus in Brazil constituting 0.005% of the population of Brazil.

 Positivist Church of Brazil

 Many confuse Spiritism with Afro-Brazilian Religions like Umbanda, Candomblé, and others that have a following of almost 600,000 adherents.
 One of the most unusual features of the rich Brazilian spiritual landscape are the sects that use ayahuasca (an Amazonian entheogenic tea), including Santo Daime, União do Vegetal, and Centro de Cultura Cósmica.
 This syncretism, coupled with ideas prevalent during the military dictatorship, has resulted in a church for the secular, based on philosopher Auguste Comte's principles of positivism, based at the Positivist Church of Brazil in Rio de Janeiro.